Acts 18:18b At Cenchreae he(Paul) had cut his hair, for he was under a vow.

 Again, why in the world would Paul keep this vow “if” the Law of Moses was done away with?
 Why would the Holy Spirit have Luke mention it “if” the Nazarite vow was abolished?
 Why is Paul condoning and participating in vows from the Law of Moses “if” it doesn’t apply anymore?
 This is even more surprising since he had just spent a great many years going throughout out all the nations “supposedly“ denouncing and condemning those that keep the Law of Moses?

-A common way for the mainstream Christian church to excuse away this scriptural fact about Paul keeping the Law of the Nazarite is to throw out the haphazard declaration of “Well, Paul was a Jew not a gentile”.
-The argument that “Paul is a Jew and Jews can keep the Law” is illogical, hypocritical, unscriptural; and it’s false for two reasons.
+As I discussed in ‘You Yourself Also Live in Observance of the Law‘,the most common way for the mainstream Christian teachers to excuse away the Scriptural fact that Paul kept the Law of the Nazarite is to throw out the haphazard declaration of “Well, Paul was a Jew not a gentile”.
+The argument that “Paul is a Jew and Jews can keep the Law” is illogical, hypocritical, unscriptural.

 First off, the Law of Moses is either abolished or it’s not.
 Period.
 How in the world could it be abolished for the gentiles (who never had the Law of Moses) but not for the Jews?
 If Paul preached that it’s abolished, done away with, null and void throughout the known world and then turned right around to keep it himself he’s teaching unsound and hypocritical doctrine.